 How can I check my Pokémon's IVs?

-There are two main ways to check your Pokémon's IVs.
-The first (and highly recommended) method is to talk to a guy in-game who lets you know which of your Pokémon's stats have 31 IVs (if any), which have 0 IVs (if any), and how good the stats are all around.
+How you check your Pokemon's IVs varies based on what game you're playing.
+If you're playing a generation 6 game, the easiest (and highly recommended) method is to talk to a guy in-game who lets you know which of your Pokémon's stats have 31 IVs (if any), which have 0 IVs (if any), and how good the stats are all around.
 Since you want flawless (31) IVs anyway, this is the easiest and best way to check your Pokémon's IVs.

 - XY: This guy is found in the top left corner of the Kiloude City Pokémon Center (reached after defeating the Elite Four and Champion).
 He is an Ace Trainer (purple hair).